Laura Ingalls Wilder

-Laura Elizabeth Ingalls Wilder (February 7, 1867 – February 10, 1957) was an American writer, mostly known for the Little House on the Prairie series of children's books, published between 1932 and 1943, which were based on her childhood in a settler and pioneer family.
+Laura Elizabeth Ingalls Wilder (February 7, 1867 – February 10, 1957) was an American writer, teacher, and journalist.
+She is best known as the author of the children's book series Little House on the Prairie, published between 1932 and 1943, which was based on her childhood in a settler and pioneer family.

-The television series Little House on the Prairie (1974–1983) was loosely based on the books, and starred Melissa Gilbert as Laura and Michael Landon as her father, Charles Ingalls.

 Birth and ancestry

 Laura Elizabeth Ingalls was born to Charles Phillip and Caroline Lake (née Quiner) Ingalls on February 7, 1867.
-At the time of Ingalls' birth, the family lived seven miles north of the village of Pepin, Wisconsin, in the Big Woods region of Wisconsin.
+At the time of her birth, the family lived seven miles north of the village of Pepin, Wisconsin, in the Big Woods region of Wisconsin.
 Ingalls' home in Pepin became the setting for her first book, Little House in the Big Woods (1932).
-She was the second of five children, following older sister, Mary Amelia.
-Three more children would follow, Caroline Celestia (Carrie), Charles Frederick, who died in infancy, and Grace Pearl.
-Ingalls Wilder's birth site is commemorated by a replica log cabin at the Little House Wayside in Pepin.
+She was the second of five children, following her older sister, Mary Amelia.
+Three more children would follow: Caroline Celestia (Carrie); Charles Frederick, who died in infancy; and Grace Pearl.
+Wilder's birth site is commemorated by a replica log cabin at the Little House Wayside in Pepin.

 Ingalls was a descendant of the Delano family, the ancestral family of U.S. President Franklin Delano Roosevelt.
 One paternal ancestor, Edmund Ingalls, from Skirbeck, Lincolnshire, England, emigrated to America, settling in Lynn, Massachusetts.

-Laura was the 7th great granddaughter of the Mayflower passenger Richard Warren.
-She was a third cousin, once removed, of U.S. President and Civil War General Ulysses S. Grant.
+In addition, Laura was the 7th great-granddaughter of the Mayflower passenger Richard Warren, and a third cousin once removed of the U.S. President and Civil War General Ulysses S. Grant.